 Visit our partners in Bowral and across the Southern Highlands

 Venture to the top of the vines at Centennial Vineyards restaurant for Dinner & Light Show.
 This package includes drinks, dinner, parking & entry.
 Book via Centennial Vineyards Restaurant.

 On 25 acre horse riding farm, set up for every disability.
 No steps, hoist, adjustable bed, pet friendly, bathroom perfect, 20 mins to Borealis.

 FREQUENTLY ASKED QUESTIONS

-BOREALIS on the Lake is an immersive light and sound installation over Lake Daylesford using theatrical hazers and laser beams, to create an effect that replicates the natural phenomenon of the Aurora Borealis.
+Borealis In the Vines is an outdoor immersive light and sound installation at Centennial Vineyards using theatrical hazers and laser beams, to create an effect that replicates the natural phenomenon of the Aurora Borealis.
 A gentle soundtrack is played alongside the visual effect to create a peaceful and magical experience.